Psoralea lucens: Differences with related species

-Otholobium lucens has similarities with O. polystictum, which is a laxly branched, willowy shrub up to 2.5 m (not a rounded, densely branched subshrub of up to 60 cm), with asymmetrical lateral leaflets (not symmetrical), lance-shaped stipules (not awl-shaped), more and larger glands on upper leaf surface, that become black when dried (not similarly sized and distributed glands on both surfaces, drying orange), oblong bracts subtending the flower triplets (not a fan-shaped bract with several teeth), calyx lobes of about 65% of length of flower (not only half as long as the flower), and a mauve corolla with a reddish purple and white central nectar guide (not white flowers without a nectar guide).
+Psoralea lucens has similarities with O. polystictum, which is a laxly branched, willowy shrub up to 2.5 m (not a rounded, densely branched subshrub of up to 60 cm), with asymmetrical lateral leaflets (not symmetrical), lance-shaped stipules (not awl-shaped), more and larger glands on upper leaf surface, that become black when dried (not similarly sized and distributed glands on both surfaces, drying orange), oblong bracts subtending the flower triplets (not a fan-shaped bract with several teeth), calyx lobes of about 65% of length of flower (not only half as long as the flower), and a mauve corolla with a reddish purple and white central nectar guide (not white flowers without a nectar guide).

 Conservation, distribution and ecology

-Otholobium lucens is a vulnerable species, because only three locations are currently known within a distribution area of less than 50 sqkm.
+Psoralea lucens is a vulnerable species, because only three locations are currently known within a distribution area of less than 50 sqkm.
 These locations are potentially threatened by infrastructure expansion and crop cultivation.
 Here, the species grows in Kango Limestone Renosterveld, typically in the transition zone between sandstone and shale derived soils in the foothills of the Groot Swartberg Mountains.
 It occurs at 600–750 m elevation.
 The plants usually flower between July and November, but fires will trigger flowering as late as February.